rainlanguage/wiki.rainprotocol.xyz/logseq/pages/stack highwater.md

   ```
   This is a gas/memory tradeoff against legibility as the final stack height is 3 rather than 1 and there is an extra call to `stack` to copy the inner addition to the outer addition.
 Luckily stack is one of, if not the cheapest opcode, and is almost a noop relative to the base cost of looping over its [[function pointer]].
 -
-- We also want to apply the same idempotence rules to inputs to [[call]] , if there are n inputs then the first n values are copy-on-read, all the same reasoning as [[stack]] applies here because in [[rainlang]] [[call]] inputs always appear on the LHS with no corresponding RHS, which is the same as saying that they cannot be nested, so we should enforce their highwater also
+- We also want to apply the same idempotence rules to inputs to [[word/call]] , if there are n inputs then the first n values are copy-on-read, all the same reasoning as [[stack]] applies here because in [[rainlang]] [[word/call]] inputs always appear on the LHS with no corresponding RHS, which is the same as saying that they cannot be nested, so we should enforce their highwater also